 Harichard shared that previously frequent incidences of diarrhea affected the health and economic situation of the family.
 His 3-year old grandson Asha lost significant weight and was categorized as “moderately malnourished” by the Anganwadi workers.
 In the last 12 months the family saved around 1600 rupees (21,7 USD) in medical costs and used the saved money on family necessities, especially nutritious food for the children.

 924 household switched to water treatment with SODIS and WADI.
-In the reporting period, 72 percent of households are using WADI every day (5-7/week) and 23 percent every 3-4 days/week, disinfecting on average 13,4 liters of water per day.
+In the reporting period, 72 percent of households are using WADI every day (5-7/week) and 23 percent every 3-4 days/week, disinfecting an average 13,4 litres of water per day.

 “I have noticed an obvious improvement in the health of my Anganwadi children.
-There is a drastic reduction in the water-borne diseases which was often countered when the children spend time in the center.
+There is a drastic reduction in the waterborne diseases which was often countered when the children spend time in the centre.
 I am happy that disinfecting the water with WADI does not change the taste of the water and also helps to avoid use of chemicals.”
 Soganti Bethekar, Anganwadi worker, Kekdabod (MH)

 The majority of users (96 %) have chosen WADI as their preferred treatment method; the main reasons given for the high satisfaction are that WADI can be easily transported (88 %), needs no batteries/electricity (83 %) and is environmentally friendly (79 %).